virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 where:

 - `settings` - custom form ID.
 The default is *'main'*.
 - `title` - custom dialog title.
-If absent, than `caption` will be applied.
+If absent, then `caption` will be applied.
 - `submitButtonText` - text for submission button in the opened dialog.
 The default value is *'Apply'*.

 ![SubmitButtonText](/img/SubmitButtonText.jpg)